-As to direct communication, recent empirical evidence suggests that institutional investors do, indeed, engage in word-of-mouth communication and information sharing in both the primary (Financial Conduct Authority 2019, pp. 68-79) and the secondary (Chemmanur, Huang, Xie & Zhu 2022; Hong, Kubik & Stein 2005; Pool, Stoffman & Yonker 2015) market.
-In the IPO context, such communication and information sharing regarding the offering, and particularly insights that can affect the assessments of the issuers value, can occur in formal settings such as roadshows and meetings with issuers and underwriters, where multiple institutional investors may be present.
+As to direct communication, recent empirical evidence suggests that institutional investors do, indeed, engage in word-of-mouth communication and information sharing in both primary (Financial Conduct Authority 2019, pp. 68–79) and secondary (Chemmanur et al. 2022; Hong, Kubik & Stein 2005; Pool, Stoffman & Yonker 2015) markets.
+In the IPO context, such communication and information sharing regarding offerings, and particularly insights that can affect assessments of issuer value, can occur in formal settings such as roadshows and meetings with issuers and underwriters, where multiple institutional investors may be present.
 Informal discussions and exchanges of information can also happen in more casual settings, such as professional conferences or even social events.
-Since the underwriter relies on the bids made by institutional investors to gauge overall interest in the company, such information sharing may result in lower offer prices, undermining the credibility of the book-building process as means to raise capital for companies (Financial Conduct Authority 2019, pp. 44-45).In this context, it is necessary to emphasize that such information sharing is not explicitly forbidden under U.S. securities law and might even be encouraged as a tool to achieve greater price efficiency.
+Since the underwriter relies on the bids made by institutional investors to gauge overall interest in the company, such information sharing may result in lower offer prices, undermining the credibility of the book-building process as a means of raising capital for companies (Financial Conduct Authority 2019, pp. 44–45).In this context, it is important to emphasize that such information sharing is not explicitly forbidden under US securities law and might even be encouraged as a tool to achieve greater price efficiency.

-Coordination among institutional investors, which may be more suggestive of potential antitrust violations, has recently been observed in the context of corporate governance arrangements adopted by newly issued company that institutional investors typically view as suboptimal, such as dual-class share structures.
-Evidence shows that not only do institutional investors like the Big Three tend to hold similarly negative views on a variety of governance arrangements (Cook 2020) and that these terms are typically factored into IPO pricing, potentially leading to reduced offer prices (Choi 2023).
+Coordination among institutional investors, which may be more suggestive of potential antitrust violations, has recently been observed in the context of corporate governance arrangements adopted by newly issued companies that institutional investors typically view as suboptimal, such as those with dual-class share structures.
+Evidence shows that not only do institutional investors such as the Big Three tend to hold similarly negative views on a variety of governance arrangements (Cook 2020), they typically factor these aspects into IPO pricing, potentially leading to reduced offer prices (Choi 2023).
 A notable illustration is the coalition against dual-class shares, a share capital structure that features two classes of stock with unequal voting rights.
-Over the last decade, a coalition of various institutional investors, including dminant investors such as the big Three, has actively and openly campaigned to ban dual-class stock listings and exclude dual-class stock from leading market indices.
-Some large institutions have even made public statements against dual-class structures, in some instances specifying the discount rate they believe should apply to dual-class stock compared to single-class stock (Chaim 2025, p.
+Over the last decade, a coalition of various institutional investors, including dominant investors such as the Big Three, has actively and openly campaigned to ban dual-class stock listings and exclude dual-class stock from leading market indices.
+Some large institutions have even made public statements against dual-class structures, in some instances specifying the discount rate they believe should apply to dual-class stock compared to single-class stock (Chaim, forthcoming, p.
 37).
 It may therefore be the case that during price discovery, powerful institutional investors such as the Big Three could provide similar feedback to the issuer on the topic of any such arrangements it has in place.
 In other words, it is conceivable that they could all give the issuer a similar sense of the “penalty” they would impose (the discount they would expect) if any such governance arrangement were adopted.
 Curiously, recent scholarship finds that the level of IPO underpricing for multi-class stock is almost twice that of single-class companies’ stock (Tallarita 2018, p.
 7), with multi-class issuers accounting for the vast majority of the most underpriced IPOs in history (Ritter 2022, p.
 2).

-In addition to the mechanisms mentioned above, we intent to identify additional ways through which the Big Three may leverage their collective market power in public offerings to depress offer prices and benefit from increased underpricing.
-This novel analysis of IPO underpricing through the lens of institutional-investor market power, which we intend to empirically substantiate, adds a crucial piece to the IPO underpricing puzzle and illuminates the marked correlation between rising underpricing levels and the ascendancy of asset manager capitalism.
+In addition to the mechanisms mentioned above, we intend to identify additional ways in which the Big Three may be leveraging their collective market power in public offerings to depress offer prices and benefit from increased underpricing.
+This novel analysis of IPO underpricing through the lens of institutional-investor market power, which we intend to substantiate empirically, adds a crucial piece to the IPO underpricing puzzle and illuminates the marked correlation between rising underpricing levels and the ascendancy of asset manager capitalism.

 B. Research Design and Methods